ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Homework/HW3.md

 ## Q4.
 Print the first 5 lines and the last 5 lines of test.txt.

 ## Q5.
 Make a copy of the test.txt file with the new name: new_test.txt inside of csci185_hw3 folder.
-Please include the -i option..
+Please include the -i option.
++ Note: You may not see the `overwrite some_name.txt? (y/n [n])` if some_name.txt does not exsit in the destination folder.

 ## Q6.
 Print the full word count information for both the test.txt and new_test.txt.